-You should submit the registration form with either a single project title, together with a signature of the supervisor, or a list of at least three projects for which you have (or are doing) the stated prerequisites.
-The supervisor of your project may be different from your supervisor in the first two terms.
-We would encourage you to talk to potential supervisors and select a specific project if possible.
-However, if you are not able to do this, (supervisors may accept students on a "first come, first served" basis) then the Director of the MSc will try to find a suitable person to supervise one of the projects you have listed.
+However, if you are not able to identify a project supervisor, then the Director of the MSc will try to find a suitable person to supervise one of the projects you have listed.
 If you do supply a list of projects you are interested in, then please make sure that they are selected from at least two different possible supervisors.